-- 38.1 The Policy of Walsall Council in respect of permits for unlicensed family entertainment centres, club gaming, club machine and gaming machine on alcohol licensed premises is to: - a. promote the licensing objectives: - b. treat each application individually on its own merits; - c. comply with the statutory requirements; - d. ensure compliance with the guidance issued by the Gambling Commission: - e. promote and ensure high standards at all venues. - 38.2 Walsall Council will when considering an application for a permit consult closely with the Chief of Police and Safeguarding Board. - 38.3 Details on the categorisation of gaming machine entitlements and the gaming entitlements for clubs and pubs can be found on the Gambling Commissions website through the following links
+- 38.1 The Policy of Walsall Council in respect of permits for unlicensed family entertainment centres, club gaming, club machine and gaming machine on alcohol licensed premises is to: - a. promote the licensing objectives; - b. treat each application individually on its own merits; - c. comply with the statutory requirements;

+- d. ensure compliance with the guidance issued by the Gambling Commission; - e. promote and ensure high standards at all venues. - When considering a licence or permit application, Walsall Council will consult closely with the Chief of Police and Safeguarding Partnership. - 38.3 Details on the categorisation of gaming machine entitlements and the gaming entitlements for clubs and pubs can be found on the Gambling Commissions website through the links listed below.